Size ranking: 16th

 Aratus called the constellation simply Ὄρνις (Ornis), the bird.
 Its identification with a swan (Κύκνος, i.e. Kyknos, or Cygnus in Latin transliteration) was introduced half a century later by Eratosthenes.
 Despite Eratosthenes’s identification of the constellation with a swan, Ptolemy followed Aratus by referring to it as an anonymous Bird in his Almagest some 350 years later.

-Deneb and Albireo – plus a black hole
+Deneb and Albireo – plus an unusual variable

 Cygnus’s brightest star, Deneb, marks the tail of the swan; its name comes from dhanab, the Arabic word for ‘tail’.
 Bode’s atlas called it Deneb Edegige, corrupted from the Arabic Dhanab al-Dajāja, meaning tail of the hen.
 Surprisingly, the Greeks had no name for this prominent star.
 Deneb is a highly luminous supergiant about 1,400 light years away, the most distant of all first-magnitude stars.
 It forms one corner of the so-called Summer Triangle of stars completed by Vega in the constellation Lyra and Altair in Aquila.